wp-plugins/events-maker/readme.txt

 == Upgrade Notice ==

-= 1.4.0 =
+= 1.4.1 =
-* New: iCal support for Google Calendar, iCalendar, Outlook, ThunderBird and others
+* Fix: View Calendar button not displayed in admin
+* Fix: iCal feed date not converting to GMT